 Bigger houses continue to be built because people continue to buy them.
-People continue to buy them because that is what available when they shop for a new house.
+People continue to buy them because they are available when they shop for a new house.
 Somewhere in this cycle, a large number of consumers are going to have to start demanding a different kind of home.

 If we can be happy with and accept a more efficient, better designed, high-quality but smaller house, we will literally save tens, or even hundreds of thousands of dollars on building new.
-More supply will also keep prices lower, allowing more people to buy a home.
+More supply will also lower prices, allowing more people to buy homes.

 We Can Move Forward, Right Where We Are